 For example, some bulk materials create friction, which can have a negative effect on the material itself and also cause the conveyor’s motor to be overburdened.
 This can create excessive wear and eventually lead to failure if left unchecked.
 In other cases, certain materials can build up on the screw and cause it to stall, effectively interrupting production.

-2. It Has the Wrong Type of Auger
+2. Selecting the Wrong Auger Type

 The screw or auger is the only part of a flexible screw conveyor that moves.
 That doesn’t mean only one type of screw will get the job done in every application.
 To get the best results possible from a flexible screw conveyor, it’s important to select the auger type that best suits the material you need to convey.